zhj12399/zhj12399.github.com/docs/activity.md

 # Activity
 ## 2025
+* Volunteer for the 12th Conference on Sound and Music Technology (CSMT), Hohhot, China, November 7-9, 2024.
 * Oral Report for the IEEE GCEE, "A Multi-Class Valvular Heart Disease Diagnosis System Using a Two-Stage Lightweight Model", Osaka, Japan, September 23, 2025.

 ## 2024